fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 of Homeland Security (DHS) and the absorption of FEMA into DHS as a subtier agency (7022).
 Because we have some historical data attached to FEMA as a toptier agency we keep it around.
-It occasionally receives special handling in some endpoints, but receives no special attention in the database.
-It is recorded as both a toptier agency and a subtier agency.
+It occasionally receives special handling in some endpoints, but receives no special attention in the database where it is recorded as both a toptier agency and a subtier agency.

 ## CFO Agencies